 “This bill is not only timely, but extremely necessary,” Rep. Barbara Lee (D-CA) said.
 “Right now the cannabis industry needs access to safe and effective banking immediately.”

-Rep. Patrick McHenry (R-NC), ranking member of the House Financial Services Committee, raised concerns about the legislation and suggested that the bill would provide drug cartels with access to financial services.
+Rep. Patrick McHenry (R-NC), ranking member of the House Financial Services Committee, raised concerns about the legislation and suggested that the marijuana banking bill would provide drug cartels with access to financial services.
 He was one of just three lawmakers who rose in opposition to the bill, with the remaining time on the opposition end having been yielded to supporters.

 The legislation hasn’t been without controversy, even among pro-reform advocates.
 After Majority Leader Steny Hoyer (D-MD) announced his intent to put the bill on the floor by the end of the month, several leading advocacy groups including the ACLU, Drug Policy Alliance (DPA) and Center for American Progress wrote a letter asking leadership to delay the vote until comprehensive legalization legislation passed.